zebrai2/piano-learning/curriculum/composition roadmap.md

 * Create short motives (2–4 measures)
 * Rephrase or extend existing melodies (e.g. from repertoire)
 * Write short 8-bar pieces using I–IV–V chords in C or G major
+* Build triads for I, IV, and V chords by stacking thirds from the scale
 * Notate music by hand or with beginner-friendly software

 ### Skills Developed: